 Jeremy Daily is an Associate Professor of Mechanical Engineering at The University of Tulsa.
 He received his B.S. and M.S. degrees in Mechanical Engineering; and his Ph.D. in Engineering all from Wright State University in Dayton, Ohio.
 His areas of research have been focused in Traffic Crash Reconstruction; Digital Forensics of Vehicle Systems, Dynamics and Solid Mechanics.
 He is a Registered Professional Engineer and a member of SAE (Society of Automotive Engineers).

-Dr. Jerald Dawkins is the CEO and Founder of TRUE Digital Security which is an information security and compliance consulting firm.
+Jerald Dawkins, Ph.D. is the CEO and Founder of TRUE Digital Security which is an information security and compliance consulting firm.
 Dr. Dawkins’ elite combination of security and technology expertise, business acumen, and creativity has positioned him as a driver in the evolution of the field of information security and compliance.
 Jerry has extensive experience in regulatory compliance, technical risk assessments, penetration testing, web application vulnerability analysis and secure coding.
-Jerry is the author of numerous publications and presents at national and international conferences.
-He also holds the following certifications: CISSP, NSA IAM, and CNSS 4011-4015.
-Jerry received his B.A. in Computer Science from Fort Lewis College in Durango, CO and his M.S. and Ph.D. degrees in Computer Science from The University of Tulsa in Tulsa, OK.
+He received his B.A. in Computer Science from Fort Lewis College in Durango, Colorado and his M.S. and Ph.D. degrees in Computer Science from the University of Tulsa.
+Dr. Dawkins is the author of numerous publications and presents at national and international conferences, and co-founded another successful security company, TokenEx.
+He also holds the following certifications: CISSP NSA IAM and CNSS 4011-4015.